-Veneers are super thin, custom-made shells that are bonded to the teeth to create a “makeover effect.”
+Veneers are super thin, custom-made shells that are bonded to the front of your teeth to create a “makeover effect.”
+They can be modified to match the color, texture, and shading of your teeth, so they look like a perfectly natural smile.
 There are different options for shell material and for the amount of prep work involved (we’ll explain this below).
-Your dentist will evaluate your teeth and help you decide which material and amount of prep is right for you.
+Your dentist will evaluate your teeth and help you decide which material and amount of prep are right for you.

 Types of Veneers

 Veneers can be made with either porcelain or composite material.
 However, most dentists recommend porcelain.
 Porcelain veneers have a more natural quality and can match the color of tooth enamel very closely.
 Composite material is also more likely to stain, while porcelain veneers are generally stain-resistant.

 Another reason porcelain is the more common choice?
 They’re durable.
 Composite veneers typically last about 4 – 8 years, while porcelain veneers can last up to 15 years before they need to be restored or replaced.
 Still, this added durability comes at a price.
 Composite veneers cost about $300 – $1,000 per tooth, while porcelain veneers cost a whopping $1,000 – $2,500 per tooth.